singular-gpispace/pfd-parallel/README.md

 2) the MultivariateApart algorithm as described in

-Matthias Heller, Andreas von Manteuffel, Comput.Phys.Commun.
+Matthias Heller, Andreas von Manteuffel, Comput.
+Phys.
+Commun.
 271 (2022) 108174

 Although applicable in general, the primary aim of our package is the partial fraction decomposition of integration-by-parts coefficients in high energy physics.